uwilledw/uwilledw/README.md

 ### Hi there 👋

-Hello Everyone, My name is William Edwards.
+My name is William Edwards.
 I am a student at Boise CodeWorks learning valueble skills to be a full stack software developer.
 I love taking on challenges that will help me grow and expand my knowledge.

 I am currently working in HTML, CSS, Javascript, Node.js, and Vue.